KristaRutz/Week-12-Advanced-Databases-and-Authentication-Project/README.md

 - [x] Does at least one of your classes have all CRUD methods implemented in your app?
 - [x] Are you able to view both sides of the many-many relationship?
 For a particular instance of a class, are you able to view all of the instances of the other class that are related to it?
 - [x] Are users able to register, log in and log out with Identity?
-- [ ] Is Create, Update and Delete functionality limited to authenticated users?
+- [x] Is Create, Update and Delete functionality limited to authenticated users?
 - [x] Is the project in a polished, portfolio-quality state?
-- [ ] Was required functionality in place by the 5:00pm Friday deadline?
+- [o] Was required functionality in place by the 5:00pm Friday deadline?
 - [x] Does the project demonstrate all of this week's concepts?
 If prompted, are you able to discuss your code with an instructor using correct terminology?

 <details>